p1t1ch/fm-clock-app/README.md

 For this challenge:

-1. Try out more "design system"-like Tailwind setup with components
+1. Tried out more "design system"-like Tailwind setup with components
+1. Worked with Fetch API